 Riparian extent is assessed to the upper tidal limit of the river which extends upstream of the estuary area that is characterised by mangroves and saltmarsh.
 Riparian assessment therefore includes areas that have been cleared for agriculture and other developments.
 The riparian extent scored 9 (‘very poor’) with 77.3% loss from pre-clear to 2013.

-Estuary fish barriers for the Johnstone estuary scored 81 (‘very good’) and are graded 'very good’ for barrier density, ‘good’ for percentage of stream length to the first barrier and 'very good' for an absence of low passability barriers.
+Estuary fish barriers for the Johnstone estuary are scored 81 (‘very good’) and are graded 'very good’ for barrier density, ‘good’ for percentage of stream length to the first barrier, with an absence of low passability barriers (graded ‘very good’).

-With regards to flows during 2016-17, the Johnstone estuary was graded ‘very good’.
+The Johnstone estuary was graded as ‘very good’ for flows during 2017-18.
 Flows to the Johnstone estuary were similar to pre-development flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.

 The fish index is currently under development and will be available in future report cards.